 Hence looking further into it in terms of employees, they now want a space of value.
 Where further considerations like:

 - Employees now seek a space where they are received with compassion, experience cooperation, and support.
 Because they win battles for you.
-If they receive the warmth and support, it gets reflected in your organizational growth.
+If they receive the warmth and support, it gets reflected in your organizational growth with their increased productivity.

 - An active focus on healthcare and family seems to be a strong requisite for many.
 After all, they are working to take back something to them.
 Companies now offering competitive health benefits mean more to employees than companies who don’t.